 State Forest Highlights

 Hiking and Skiing Trails: The forest offers a variety of trails for hiking and skiing, allowing visitors to explore its diverse landscapes year-round.
-These trails range from easy walks to more challenging routes, providing options for all levels of outdoor enthusiasts.- Eagle Mountain Trail: This 7-mile round-trip hike takes visitors to the highest point in Minnesota, right outside of the exciting town of Duluth.
-The trail offers challenging terrain and spectacular views of the surrounding wilderness.
+These trails range from easy walks to more challenging routes, providing options for all levels of outdoor enthusiasts.

 - Superior Hiking Trail: Portions of this extensive trail pass through the forest, offering hikers long-distance trekking options with stunning views of Lake Superior and the forested landscape.